‘Ashish Nehra is right now preparing for UK Prime Minister Elections. So Chill’: Sehwag trolls Pakistani political commentator

 — Virender Sehwag (@virendersehwag) August 11, 2022

-Reacting to the same, Sehwag jumped onto it and wrote: “Chicha, Ashish Nehra is right now preparing for UK Prime Minister Elections.
+Having seen the glaring error, Sehwag took no time in reacting to it as he shared the screenshot and wrote: “Chicha, Ashish Nehra is right now preparing for UK Prime Minister Elections.
 So Chill.”
+Hamid, whose Twitter profile has been withheld in India in response to a legal demand, became the butt of jokes after Sehwag’s response.

 Subscriber Only Stories